AstarVienna/METIS_Simulations/ESO/README.md

 run_recipes.py runs ScopeSim using the templates in recipes.yaml, and outputting to the directory output/

 updateHeaders.py adds headers not yet included in ScopeSim but needed by the EDPS skeleton.
 By default, it reads from output/ and *OVERWRITES* the original files.
+The final step compares the checksums of the files as of release time.

 The files can also be run as